Home / The ETF Showdown: SCHD vs. VIG vs. DGRO (Strategic Analysis)

 Winner: SCHD

 3.8% yield funds the "4% Rule".
-Add JEPI for yield boost.
+Add JEPI for yield boost, but keep SCHD as your anchor for inflation protection.

 6. The Tax Trap: Location Matters